 2. Consider energy conservation training programs that lead to certification.

 3. Take advantage of energy conservation workshops, seminars and downloads to stay ahead of the fast-paced conservation industry.

-and learn more about residential energy conservation efforts.
-Professionals, homeowners, educators and students can find educational offerings through the U.S. Department of Energy's Federal Energy Management Program
+EPA and learn more about residential energy conservation efforts.
+Professionals, homeowners, educators and students can find educational offerings through the U.S. Department of Energy's Federal Energy Management Program.

 - Attend energy conservation classes at a university near you at a reduced price, or for free.
 Find the classes you'd like to attend, then call the university registrar and ask how you can audit the course.
 You won't receive credit, but you'll be able to sit in on the class and enhance your energy conservation training.